UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 For 2022, the average cost of health insurance in Delaware is $506 for a 40-year-old person.
 This is a 4% increase in price for 2021 across all plan tiers.

-With five metal tiers to choose from, it’s not difficult to find cheap individual health insurance in Delaware.
+With five Metal Tiers, finding cheap individual health insurance in Delaware is not difficult.
 Below are the most affordable plans and rates for each tier level.

 |Metal Tier||Monthly Premium||Deductible||Maximum Out-of-Pocket|